ileskaa/ileskaa/README.md

    - GitHub repo: https://github.com/ileskaa/secret-santa
 - I contributed to the creation of the webpage of the Polanie polish folk dance group, of which I was a member while living in Luxembourg.
    - Page link: https://polanie.lu
-- Work in progress: a website about the evolution of programming languages built using PHP and PostgreSQL
+- Work in progress: a website about the evolution of programming languages, built using PHP and PostgreSQL
    - GitHub repo: https://github.com/ileskaa/programming-language-history

 #### Other